Who we are

 Immigration Attorney

 Clarissa M. Kalil, Esq. has dedicated her life to helping immigrants navigate the immigration process.
-Kalil is a dual licensed attorney in two countries: Brazil (OAB/GO 35665) and in the United States (Missouri Bar 71440).
-Her practice is exclusively dedicated to the U.S. immigration law.
-Since her office only handles immigration matters which is federal law, she can represent clients in all 50 states in the U.S. Immigration law is federal law enforced by a federal agency.
-As such, an immigration attorney admitted to practice law in any state can represent a client before DHS, USCIS, the BIA, or any immigration court in any other state.
+Kalil is a dual-licensed attorney in two countries: Brazil (OAB/GO 35665) and the United States (Missouri Bar 71440 and Massachusetts Bar 714777).
+She is also admitted to practice before the U.S. District Court for the District of Massachusetts.
+Her practice is exclusively focused on U.S. immigration law.
+Because her firm deals solely with immigration matters—which fall under federal jurisdiction—she is authorized to represent clients in all 50 states.
+Immigration law is federal law, enforced by a federal agency.
+As such, an immigration attorney admitted in any U.S. state may represent a client before DHS, USCIS, the BIA, or any immigration court across the country.

-Her inspiration for justice came from her own background.
-During her time in law school, Kalil suffered a horrible mistake at the hands of a pharmacy that gave her the wrong medication.
-She was given medicine containing a double dosage of corticosteroids which caused suppression of her immune system.
-She ended up in the hospital with sepsis and Acute Respiratory Distress Syndrome (ARDS).
-She entered a coma and for several weeks, her failing lungs were kept alive through machines.
-This experience only strengthened Kalil’s drive for justice and after making a miraculous recovery, she resolved to fulfill her dream of moving back to the United States.
-A few years later, Kalil returned to the United States as she was determined to obtain her US law degree.
+Her pursuit of justice was deeply shaped by personal experience.
+During law school, Kalil suffered a medical error when a pharmacy gave her the wrong medication containing a double dose of corticosteroids.
+This led to severe immunosuppression, resulting in sepsis and Acute Respiratory Distress Syndrome (ARDS).
+She was placed in a coma, and her failing lungs were kept alive by machines for several weeks.
+This life-threatening event only strengthened her desire for justice.
+After a miraculous recovery, Kalil resolved to return to the United States and pursue her dream of becoming a U.S. attorney.
+A few years later, she returned to the U.S., determined to earn her American law degree.

 Affiliations